tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/odata-expression-syntax-for-azure-search.md

 ---
 # OData expression syntax for filters and orderby clauses in Azure Search

 Azure Search supports a subset of the OData expression syntax for **$filter** and **$orderby** expressions.
-Filter expressions are used during the query operation, restricting search to specific fields or adding match criteria used during index scans.
+Filter expressions are evaluated during query parsing, constraining search to specific fields or adding match criteria used during index scans.
 Orderby expressions are applied as a post-processing step over a result set.
-Both filters and sort expressions are included in a query request, following an OData syntax independent of the [simple](simple-query-syntax-in-azure-search.md) or [full](lucene-query-syntax-in-azure-search.md) query syntax used in a **search** parameter.
+Both filters and order-by expressions are included in a query request, adhering to an OData syntax independent of the [simple](simple-query-syntax-in-azure-search.md) or [full](lucene-query-syntax-in-azure-search.md) query syntax used in a **search** parameter.
+This article provides the reference documentation for OData expressions used in filters and sort expressions.

 ## Filter syntax